 The classes involved here are broken down based on user interactions with the components of the user interface.
 Three of the items that link to the Body class represent the modules directly present in the front end namely "searchModule," "playerModule," and "listDisplay."
-The classes linked to them below control the states of the web page through Angular and Typescript.
-The fourth class, APIHandler, is invoked when another module needs to resolve a request to the streaming service API.
-The other classes are encapsulations of the data provided to the users.
-The types of playlists all inherit from the "listDisplay" class, an approach that uses polymorphism to invoke the functionality for the given list type through class design.
+The classes linked to them below control the states of the web page through Angular

-Design Constraints:
+• Design Constraints: